Can I Afford to Go Vegan Like Bill Clinton?

 “I could see that the higher fiber content of a whole foods vegan diet could release carbohydrates more slowly into your blood and result in lower insulin needs, even if the carbohydrates are a higher percentage of your diet,” Norris wrote in a 2009 post on his website.

 Although well-known doctors made the recommendation for Clinton to alter his diet at age 63, many wonder whether the switch is safe for other seniors.

 AARP says yes.

 The senior advocacy organization has promoted the “Vitality Project,” which encourages seniors to switch to healthier lifestyles that include exercising and improving their diets.

-Additional research seems to show that seniors do in fact benefit from a vegan diet.
+Additional research seems to show that seniors do, in fact, benefit from a vegan diet.

-According to the Vegan Society website, the high fruit and vegetable intake can be beneficial for eyesight.
+According to the Vegan Society website, high fruit and vegetable intake can be beneficial for eyesight.
 And because vegans tend to be leaner and lighter, they can maintain mobility and suffer less pressure on joints later in life.